2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in the Middle Atlantic Region

 Top 10 Best Mechanic & Repair Technologies Associate Degree Schools

 Our 2023 rankings named Thaddeus Stevens College of Technology the best value school in the Middle Atlantic Region for mechanic & repair technologies students working on their associate degree.
-Located in the city of Lancaster, Thaddeus Stevens College of Technology is a public college with a small student population.
+Located in the small city of Lancaster, Thaddeus Stevens College of Technology is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Thaddeus Stevens College of Technology are $8,450 a year.
+Out-of-state tuition fees for undergraduate students at Thaddeus Stevens College of Technology are $8,450 per year.

 On top of its placing in our value ranking, Thaddeus Stevens College of Technology also did well on our Best Mechanic & Repair Technologies Associate Degree Trade Schools in the Middle Atlantic Region list.
 It’s in the top 10% of all schools reviewed in this analysis.